NickKo0517/ECE-50024-final-project/README.md

 reference: https://doi.org/10.48550/arXiv.1605.01710

 ## Running the Code
+* Go to the deblur folder for deblur demo
 * Assume python intalled on local machine with all relevant libraries, run
 ```bash
  python3 main.py